Highlights. American thrift shoppers save an average of $1,452 per year.

 U.S. Secondhand Market Statistics

-- Traditional thrift and donation accounts for $23 billion or 53.5% of the total secondhand market.
+- Traditional thrift and donation is projected to account for $27 billion or 44.3% of the total secondhand market.

 - By 2032, the secondhand market is expected to reach $90 billion, with $57 billion or 63% attributed to resale.

-- Secondhand has grown to account for over 200% more of the total U.S. apparel market than in 2012.
+- Secondhand has grown to account for over 200% more of the total U.S. apparel market between 2012 and 2022.

 Global Secondhand Market Statistics